ashugoyal6799/sukasa-air-backend/README.md

     JWT_SECRET=your_jwt_secret_key
     ADMIN_EMAILS=admin@sukasaair.com
     ```
-4. **Start Mongodb server**
+4. **Start MongoDB server**
    Ensure MongoDB is running.
 As we are using transactions, we need a MongoDB replica set.
 You have two options:

    a.
 Run a local MongoDB replica set
    b.
 Use a MongoDB cloud connection string (recommended for simplicity)

    Start your MongoDB server based on your chosen option.

 6. **Run the Application**
      ```bash